SPAD-neXt/SPAD.next-docs/simulations/msfs-2020/msfs2020-pmdg-data-access.md

   If it's not connected check the ini file, also make sure that you restarted MSFS at went beyond the  "ready to fly" screen after making any changes to the pmdg ini files.
 * [ ] Always 3 green!

-All SDK Data and events are referenced in SPAD.neXt in the  "PMDG 737 NGXu" (PMDGNG3) category nad is **read-only**.
+All SDK Data and events are referenced in SPAD.neXt in the  "PMDG 737 NGXu" (PMDGNG3) category and is **read-only**.
 To make any changes use the PMDG Events.

 {% hint style="danger" %}